- Studying Law at Yale

 Rebecca Crootof is a Ph.D. in Law candidate and a Resident Fellow at the Information Society Project at Yale.
 Her work focuses on how international law evolves and its role in American law and policy, with specific consideration of how regulation can channel technological development to promote socially desirable goals.
 Rebecca earned her B.A., cum laude, at Pomona College and her J.D. at Yale Law School, where she was an active member of the Center for Global Legal Challenges and served as an Online Editor for the Yale Law Journal and as an Articles Editor for the Yale Journal of International Law.

 Eric Fish is a Ph.D. in Law candidate at Yale.
-His major areas of interest include sentencing law, criminal procedure, professional responsibility, remedies, and legislation.
-He holds an A.B. in Social Studies from Harvard College and a J.D. from Yale Law School, where he was awarded the Judge William E. Miller Prize (for best paper on the Bill of Rights) and the Joseph A. Chubb Prize (for best legal draftsmanship).
+His major areas of interest include professional ethics, criminal law and procedure, constitutional law, and remedies.
+He holds an A.B. in Social Studies from Harvard College and a J.D. from Yale Law School, where he was awarded the Judge William E. Miller Prize and the Joseph A. Chubb Prize.
+He also served as an Articles Editor for the Yale Law Journal, and clerked for the Honorable Pierre Leval and the Honorable Guido Calabresi of the Second Circuit.

 Alyssa King is a Ph.D. in Law candidate and a Resident Fellow at the Information Society Project at Yale.
 Her work in comparative law discusses the intersection of normative systems through mechanisms such as federalism and arbitration.
 She is particularly interested in the impact of court structure and procedure on substantive law.
 Previously, she clerked for the Honorable Barrington D. Parker of the Second Circuit and the Honorable Nicholas G. Garaufis of the Eastern District of New York.
 She graduated from Yale Law School, where she was Executive Editor of the Yale Journal of International Law and an Editor of the Yale Law Journal.